 When you make a report, talk to the people at the Child Protective Services agency to find out what will happen next.
-Remember that the family has a right to privacy.
-Information about them is confidential unless they give you permission to share it with specific people.
-You can tell those staff members who work with the child that a report has been made and what to expect.
+You can tell staff members who work with the child that a report has been made and what to expect, but do not share confidential information.

 Other parents may be aware of the problem.
 You can reassure them that their children are not in danger without telling them any confidential information.
 You can simply say that you have concerns about the child and are doing whatever you can to help.
-If the child has left your care, you can just say that they have gone on to another program; you don't need to say why.
+If the child has left your care, you can say that they have gone on to another program; you don't need to say why.